DevidasKushnure/Image_to_Text_Generation/README.md

 # ImgagetoText_Generation
-Generation of code using the screenshots Images
+Generation of code using the screenshots Images.
-The details of the model is given in the readme_file data_desciption notebook for dataset analysis Following colab files for the three different models for the three datasets D1_images_to_text.ipynb
+The details of the model is given in the readme_file. data_desciption notebook for dataset analysis.
+Following colab files for the three different models for the three datasets.
+D1_images_to_text.ipynb
 D2_images_to_text.ipynb
 D3_images_to_text.ipynb
-excel files for the dataset_description and Unique tokens in the text labels
+excel files for the dataset_description and Unique tokens in the text labels.